 After this, the group was then driven back to the Croatian border with Bosnia.
 The respondent claimed that, during the transportation, most of them did not feel well due to poor driving conditions.

 At 9:00 pm on July 21st, the group was taken out of the vehicles in a secluded area of the Bosnian-Croatian border near the Bosnian village of Poljana, bordering the Glina River, at which point the group encountered violence from the Croatian police officers at the site.

 The respondent claimed that him and his friends were beaten, insulted, kicked, a tear gas was lit and a policeman shot in the air during this time.
 Their personal belongings were also destroyed by the police, who took almost 100 euros from them.
-Finaly, after this ordeal, the people-on-the-move were left to cross the border with just t-shirts, trousers and no shoes.
+Finally, after this ordeal, the group were left to cross the border with just t-shirts, trousers and no shoes.